cicirello/ZigguratGaussian/README.md

+# ZigguratGaussian

-# ZigguratGaussian: Java implementation of the Ziggurat algorithm for generating Gaussian distributed random numbers
+## Java implementation of the Ziggurat algorithm for generating Gaussian distributed random numbers

 Copyright (C) 2015, 2017-2019 Vincent A. Cicirello.